 Be proud.
 Involvements push the boards to do better.
 If you need support or feel hesitant, try reaching out to a local community or any non-profit group.
 These groups will help to get you started.

-The efforts are essential.
-Evidence suggests that the best prediction of whether a school student believes in human activities is why climate change can happen by predicting whether the science lecturer believes climate change exists at all – regardless of their belief in human causes.
+These efforts are essential.
+Evidence suggests that the best prediction of whether a school student believes in human activities impacting climate change is whether the science lecturer believes climate change exists in the first place regardless of their belief in human causes.
 Skepticism affects adolescents.
-These adolescents perceive skepticism in their parents and peers.
-Still, they are better than parents in evaluating evidence independent of ideologies with a good climate education.
+These adolescents perceive skepticism in their parents and peers, yet, they are better than parents when it comes to evaluating evidence independent of ideologies as long as they receive a good climate education.
 The key is to ensure that lecturers include climate change in their lessons.

-We can’t let the USA’s acceptance of climate change fall further, just like the effects of climate change around us.
+We can’t let the USA’s acceptance of climate change fall even further, nor ignore the evergrowing effects of climate change around us.